 The below is a summary of the 2 step GS4GG Consultation for monitoring purposes.
 Please refer to the separate Stakeholder Consultation Report for a complete report on the initial consultation and stakeholder feedback round.

 E.1 Summary of stakeholder mitigation measures

->> The proposed project is a retroactive project, and the stakeholder consultation physical meeting will be postponed due to COVID-19 and ASFV.
+>> The proposed project is a retroactive project, and the stakeholder consultation physical meeting was carried out on 18/10/2021.

 E.2 Final continuous input / grievance mechanism